KenanK0/zoie_health_recipe/README.md

 # Zoie Health Recipe Challenge

 Zoie Health Recipe Challenge is a dynamic and responsive web application built with React.
 It's designed to assist users in exploring various culinary delights.
-The application fetches its rich database of recipes from the Spoonacular API, which provides a free tier with a limited number of requests per day.
-Users can randomly generate a recipe, search for recipes using particular ingredients, and view detailed instructions and ingredient lists for any chosen recipe.
+The application fetches its rich database of recipes from the Spoonacular API, which provides a free tier with a limited number of requests per day. users can search for recipes using particular ingredients, and view detailed instructions and ingredient lists for any chosen recipe.

 ## Live Demo